Phantogram/Tableau-Challenge/README.md

 Some of the top ten start stations are Pershing Square (Grand Central Station), 12th Ave & W 40th St  (Ferry Terminal), Christopher St & Greenwich St (Hudson River Park and Friends TV Show Apartment), and Broadway & W 60th St (Lincoln Center and Central Park).
 For obvious reasons you can see why these start stations make the top ten list.

 #### Top 10 End Stations.
 Some of the top ten start stations are also on the top ten end stations list.
-However, some notable mentions for the month of September especially are the West St & Chambers St (One World Trade Center), and W 21st St & 6 Ave (Madison Square Garden).
+However, some notable mentions for the month of September especially are the West St & Chambers St (One World Trade Center), and W 21st St & 6 Ave (Madison Square Park).

 #### Top 10 Heavily Used Bikes.
 This table simply shows the top ten most used CitiBikes by bike ID and month.